f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP CpuProcessorStatsTable
 ---------------------------

-Query the following SNMP OID to get detailed infromation about the CPUs in the system.
+Query the following SNMP OID to get detailed information about the CPUs in the system.

 SNMP ifIndex OID: .1.3.6.1.4.1.12276.1.2.1.1.1